zooniverse/aggregation-for-caesar/Scripts.md

   -m MINOR_VERSION, --minor_version MINOR_VERSION
-                        The minor workflow version used to create the lookup table for the workflow content -l LANGUAGE, --language LANGUAGE
+                        The minor workflow version used to create the lookup table for the workflow content
-                        The language to use for the workflow content

 Other keywords:
   Additional keywords to be passed into the configuration files